 As of about 8 p.m.
 Sunday, most of the outages were concentrated in Lake County.
 PG&E had planned outages for 11,000 customers there, spokeswoman Deanna Contreras said earlier in the day.

 About 5,700 customers in Napa County and more than 400 in Sonoma County’s unincorporated northeastern areas were to be affected as well, she added.

 PG&E’s announcement came as winds were gusting between 25 and 45 mph across many of the hills in the greater North Bay and even faster at the tallest elevations.
 A red-flag warning from the National Weather Service is in effect through noon today.

 Another 70,000 PG&E customers in the Sierra foothills were set to lose power as well.

-Power was set to be restored to most customers by Monday night, but some outages will last into Tuesday, the utility said.
+Power was set to be restored to most customers by tonight, but some outages will last into Tuesday, the utility said.

 The highest winds observed early in the evening were on Mount St. Helena, where gusts reached up to 72 mph, said meteorologist Duane Dykema.

 “That’s pretty extreme,” he said.
 Winds were projected to pick up overnight, with North Bay hills reaching up to 30 to 50 mph and up to 70 mph on the higher peaks, Dykema said.
 Humidity levels were forecast to linger in the teens and low 20 degrees overnight.
 Dykema expected conditions to improve by tomorrow afternoon.

 Sonoma County emergency services officials said earlier Sunday they planned to send a message through the county’s SoCo Alert system to warn residents about potential impacts should PG&E cut power.